Why A Consistent Morning Routine Is So Powerful In Sobriety

 Choose whatever works best for you.

-The WHAT is not nearly as important as making sure you’re taking the time to do it.
+The WHAT is not nearly as important as ensuring you take the time to do it.

-Taking 10-15 minutes every morning to do something that helps you work on yourself is critically important.
-This is specially true for those of us who are trying to rebuild a healthier life while working through some “stuff.”
+Taking 10-15 minutes daily to do something that helps you work on yourself is critically important.
+This is especially true for those of us who are trying to rebuild a healthier life while working through some “stuff.”

-It is an enormous library of nonfiction texts that have been paired down into 10-15 summaries that give you the key takeaways and most important insights.
-You can read or listen, which makes it a pretty good option for multi-tasking.
+It is an enormous library of nonfiction texts paired down into 10-15 summaries that give you the key takeaways and most important insights.
+You can read or listen, which makes it a pretty good option for multitasking.